mrkarlos/EurekaPROM3-Remote_Script/README.txt

 ControlSurface

 SessionModesComponent
-''' This is the high level componnt that controls the session.
+''' This is the high level component that controls the session.
 It contains:

     name
     is_enabled